 - The uniqueness of each moment, each breath, every face, every particle of sand on a beach, and every cloud in the sky.

 Wonder and mindfulness are linked in several ways.
-Both can enhance our overall well-being and how we appreciate ourselves, others, and the world around us.
+Both can enhance our overall well-being and our appreciation of ourselves, others, and the world around us.
 By being more aware of and engaged, we are more likely to notice and appreciate the rich complexity of the present moment, which expands our sense of wonder.
-By bringing curiosity and openness to our experience we can see the world through fresh eyes and experience the wonder and uniqueness of each moment.
+By bringing curiosity and openness to our experience, we can see the world through fresh eyes and experience the wonder and uniqueness of each moment.
 With heightened awareness, we can start to appreciate the extraordinary aspects of life with a sense of wonder at the beauty and mystery of the world around us.
-Mindfulness helps us reduce stress and find emotional stability, which creates the space to experience wonder.
+Mindfulness helps us reduce stress and find emotional stability, creating space to experience wonder.
 When we practice mindfulness, we often rest our attention on the natural world.
-Maybe walking quietly through the woods, appreciating the peace, stillness, and sounds of nature as we experience a sense of wonder and connection.
+Maybe walking quietly through the woods, appreciating the peace, stillness, and sounds of nature, and experiencing a sense of wonder and connection.

 Suggested weekly practice